Pranay032/msvsd8bitcount/README.md

 To place pins and FETs in the desired location, hover over them and press "i" to select them, then press "m" to place them.
 Once you have placed them, use the metal1 layer to route the layout in a way that is free of design rule check (DRC) violations.

+Identify and fix errors: Review the DRC results and identify any errors or violations that need to be fixed.
+This may include issues such as overlapping polygons, minimum feature size violations, or other errors.

+Re-run DRC: After you have made changes to the layout, re-run the DRC to make sure that it is now DRC clean.
+Repeat the process until the layout passes the DRC without any errors.

 ![lay](https://user-images.githubusercontent.com/118599201/219821839-91ea69ce-7a44-4ef7-bcf6-47c64964be96.png)